Georgia Tech: Industry connections

-Georgia Tech maintains close ties to the industrial world.
+Georgia Tech maintains close ties to industry.
 Many of these connections are made through Georgia Tech's cooperative education and internship programs.
-Georgia Tech's Division of Professional Practice (DoPP), established in 1912 as the Georgia Institute of Technology Cooperative Division, operates the largest and fourth-oldest cooperative education program in the United States, and is accredited by the Accreditation Council for Cooperative Education.
+Georgia Tech's Division of Professional Practice (DoPP), established in 1912 as the Georgia Institute of Technology Cooperative Division, operates the largest and fourth-oldest cooperative education program in the United States and is accredited by the Accreditation Council for Cooperative Education.

 The Graduate Cooperative Education Program, established in 1983, is the largest such program in the United States.
 It allows graduate students pursuing master's degrees or doctorates in any field to spend a maximum of two consecutive semesters working full- or part-time with employers.
-The Undergraduate Professional Internship Program enables undergraduate students—typically juniors or seniors—to complete a one- or two-semester internship with employers.
 The Work Abroad Program hosts a variety of cooperative education and internship experiences for upperclassmen and graduate students seeking international employment and cross-cultural experiences.
-While all four programs are voluntary, they consistently attract high numbers of students—more than 3,000 at last count.
-Around 1,000 businesses and organizations hire these students, who collectively earn $20 million per year.
+While all four programs are voluntary, they consistently attract high numbers of students.
+Career services removed any immigration-related discrimination from its platform after a Justice Department settlement agreement.

 Georgia Tech's cooperative education and internship programs have been externally recognized for their strengths.
 The Undergraduate Cooperative Education was recognized by U.S. News & World Report as one of the top 10 "Programs that Really Work" for five consecutive years.
 U.S. News & World Report additionally ranked Georgia Tech's internship and cooperative education programs among 14 "Academic Programs to Look For" in 2006 and 2007.
 On June 4, 2007, the University of Cincinnati inducted Georgia Tech into its Cooperative Education Hall of Honor.